ningwebbeginner/winter23_cs162_course_project_student/README.md

 # Basic Hardware Guidelines <a name="hardware"></a>

-For using cloud services, please refer to the slides in the respective TA section.
+For using cloud services, please refer to the slides/recording in the first TA section.
 This readme will only contain more strictly project-related instructions.

 ## Using GPUs

 When your OS features any GPUs, please only access to one of them as our task is not that heavy, and hence does not need to waste computational resources using multi-GPUs in general (but feel free to do so if you'd like).
+Below are commands that you can use to control GPUs while running your processes (run them before running your main script).

 ```bash
 # Check your GPU status, this will print all the essential information about all the GPUs.